Coko7/monirasp-api/README.md

-# monirasp-backend
+# monirasp-api

 ## What is it?

-A simple backend API written in Express.js that allows you to display your Raspberry Pi temperature on a cool website. **_Is it overkill?_** _Well, if you are here, that means you were looking for it right?_
+A simple API written in Express.js that allows you to display your Raspberry Pi temperature on a cool website. **_Is it overkill?_** _Well, if you are here, that means you were looking for it right?_

 ## Prequisites